 The Southern right whale (Eubalaena australis) inhabits the southern hemisphere.
 The North Pacific right whale (Eubalaena japonica) can be found in the Bering Sea.

 Right whales are mysticetes, or baleen whales.
 Other mysticetes include humpback, gray and bowhead whales.

-Right whales received their name from whalers who began calling them "right whales" because they were the right whales to kill—easy to harpoon and yielding large amounts of valuable oil for fuel and soap as well as baleen for umbrellas and corsets.
-Measuring 45- to 55-feet-long, adults can weigh nearly 70 tons.
+Right whales received their name from whalers who called them "right whales" because they were the right whales to hunt—available closer to shore, easy to harpoon and yielding large amounts of oil, as well as baleen for umbrellas and corsets.
+Measuring up to 50 feet long, adults can weigh more than 50 tons.

-North Atlantic Right Whales are now one of the rarest of all the great whales.
-The current population is estimated to be around 400 individuals.
-Right whales were listed as endangered in 1970 and are protected by disturbance and injury by the Endangered Species Act of 1973, the Marine Mammal Protection Act of 1972, and the Georgia Endangered Wildlife Act of 1973.
+Right whales were listed as endangered in 1970 and are protected from disturbance and injury by the Endangered Species Act of 1973, the Marine Mammal Protection Act of 1972 and the Georgia Endangered Wildlife Act of 1973.

 Federal Rules Designed to Protect Right Whales